Hariharan0646/EX-2-Implement-Breadth-First-Search-Traversal-of-a-Graph/README.md

 ### Result:
-The above program executed successfully
+The above program  was executed successfully